Baker calls Mass. ‘national hot spot for COVID-19 infections,’ announces plan to ‘dramatically’ boost testing

 “If you think about most of the places that have had the most significant outbreaks, they’re places that have tons of back and forth,” Baker said.

-Massachusetts has now gone five straight days seeing a decline in new coronavirus cases, indicating that community isolation measures appear to be working to flatten the curve but Baker said it’s way too soon to draw a conclusion from that data, stressing the number of positive tests is entirely dependent on who is getting tested and that it doesn’t represent the entire Commonwealth.
+Massachusetts went five straight days seeing a decline in new coronavirus cases, indicating that community isolation measures appeared to be working to flatten the curve.
+However, this trend ended Wednesday with 221 new coronavirus-related deaths recorded, along with 1,745 new cases.

+Baker stressed the number of positive tests is entirely dependent on who is getting tested and that it doesn’t represent the entire Commonwealth.

 Baker said last week that the state needs to significantly boost testing before even considering a reopening of the economy.
 He reiterated that Wednesday.